A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 \item $v_2$ is obtained by identifying $v_3$, $v_5$;

 \item $v_3$ is obtained from $v_4$;

 \item edges in Fig.~\ref{fig:torus}(a) are obtained by identifying edges in Fig.~\ref{fig:square} in a manner consistent with the above vertex identifications.

-\end{itemize} In other words, the resulting graph in Fig.~\ref{fig:torus}(a) is such that the edge in Fig.~\ref{fig:torus}(a) that leaves $v_2$ downwards continues as the edge that enters $v_0$ from above, etc. Clearly, the resulting graph represents a toroidal lattice.
-Note that $|\V| = 4$, $|\A| = 8$, and $|\setS| = 4$.
+\end{itemize} In other words, the resulting graph in Fig.~\ref{fig:torus}(a) is such that the edge in Fig.~\ref{fig:torus}(a) that leaves $v_2$ downwards continues as the edge that enters $v_0$ from above, etc. Note that $|\V| = 4$, $|\A| = 8$, and $|\setS| = 4$.

 An alternative representation of the graph in Fig.~\ref{fig:torus}(a) is shown in Fig.~\ref{fig:torus}(b), where identically labeled vertices and edges are identified.

 Figs.~\ref{fig:torus}(c) and~(d) show some of the NFGs that can be associated with the graph in Fig.~\ref{fig:torus}(a).